johnbehm/johnbehm.github.io/index.md

 ---

 # About Me
 I am an engineer with a background in aerospace and mechanical engineering, holding a B.S. in Engineering Science and an M.S. in Aerospace Engineering.
 My interests are centered around mechanical design, testing, and hands-on problem solving.

-After graduating, I spent several years teaching tennis before returning to pursue engineering full-time.
-I currently volunteer at a local children’s science museum, where I am helping repair, redesign, and prototype exhibit components.
+I currently volunteer at a local science and history museum, where I am helping repair, redesign, and manufacture exhibits.

 I enjoy projects that combine analytical thinking with physical design and experimentation, particularly in aerospace, mechanical systems, and product development.
 This portfolio highlights some of the engineering projects I have developed to continue building practical experience and technical skills.